 Garshick adds to this, noting that vitamin C will fight free radical damage and brighten the skin overall.
 “One particular vitamin C product good for those with melasma is the Revision C Correcting Complex, which contains a combination of Vitamin C with patent-pending MELA-path technology to help provide protection against free-radical damage from blue light, so helps to brighten and improve skin tone," she says.

 Use Products That Help Speed Up Cell Turnover

 Another great way to reduce the appearance of melasma is by stimulating cell turnover, which will help to gradually replace pigmented cells: “Our EGF Activating Serum contains natural epidermal growth factors that stimulate the skin’s ability to regenerate and heal, gradually brightening and lifting hyperpigmentation over time,” Benjamin says.

 For even better results, she says to pair a turnover-boosting serum with microneedling to help the serum sink even deeper into the skin to target far-reaching melasma.

-According to Green, products containing hydroquinones decrease the pigmentation and bleach out the melasma.
+According to Green, products containing hydroquinones decrease pigmentation.

-Garshick expands on this, noting that hydroquinone is a well-known lightening cream that has been used for the treatment of melasma for many years with different concentrations available—some over the counter and some prescription only.
+Garshick expands on this, noting that hydroquinone is a well-known lightening cream that has been used for the treatment of melasma for many years with different concentrations available (it used to be available over the counter, but is now only available with a prescription).
 “While it is an effective treatment for melasma, it should always be done under the direction and supervision of a board-certified dermatologist, given the potential risk of ochronosis or paradoxical darkening that can be associated with it,” she emphasizes.